lukecollier/sink/README.md

 # Sink /sɪŋk/

+_Nothing but the kitchen sink_

-A new way to syncronize files across systems
+A new way to syncronize files across systems!

 Status: Proof of Concept